 Brown Dress Shoes & Blue Pants

-Blue suits are very trendy and also are one of the more casual suit colors.
-They look beautifully elegant, though, so you should consider adding one to your collection.
+Blue suits are trendy and one of the best casual suit choices.
+They look beautifully elegant, so you should consider adding one to your collection.

-Light brown or medium brown dress shoes are a beautiful complement for this suit.
+Light brown or medium brown dress shoes are a beautiful complement to this suit.

 Blue pants are very casual, so why not try them with a pair of derbies or bluchers?
 If you want to dress up the look, do so with a solid color dress shirt.

 For a dressier look with your blue pants, your brown shoes should be medium to light brown.